ThiagoHardt/thiago-hardt-portfolio/README.md

 ### Existing Features

--   **Download CV Button:** This feature enables the user to directly
+-   **Download CV Button:** This feature enables the user to directly download a .pdf version of the developer’s CV.
--   **Contact form:** Allows the user (potential employer or client) to get in touch with the developer by filling a contact form that will be sent straight to his e-mail.
+-   **Contact Form:** Allows the user (potential employer or client) to get in touch with the developer by filling a contact form that will be sent straight to his e-mail.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### [](https://github.com/Code-Institute-Solutions/readme-template#features-left-to-implement)Features Left to Implement